amient/hello-kafka-streams/README.md

 The demo uses Java 1.8 features so you'll need the correct jdk to run it.

-Some of the features of Kafka used in this demo are part of the upcoming 0.10.x release, the [master branch of this demo](https://github.com/amient/hello-kafka-streams) is the most up-to-date with this forthcoming release.
+Some of the features of Kafka used in this demo are only available since the 0.10.x release.

 If you're using Confluent Platform Alpha1 tech.preview you need to switch to the [cp branch of this demo](https://github.com/amient/hello-kafka-streams/tree/cp).